JetBrains/TeamCity.SonarQubePlugin/readme.txt

  a.
 Build step to run SonarQube Runner analysis

- The most used properties could be configured from the TeamCity UI in a comfortable way.
+ The most used properties can be configured from the TeamCity UI in a comfortable way.
 Maven test results and JaCoCo code coverage results will be sent to the SonarQube Server automatically.

  b.
 Configuring SonarQube Server locations to send information from the SonarQube Runner to

- Any number of SonarQube Server connections could be defined for a project.
-A connection could be used in any Build Configuration under the project including those from subprojects.
+ Any number of SonarQube Server connections can be defined for a project.
+A connection can be used in any Build Configuration under the project including those from subprojects.

- The permission 'Edit project' is required to manage SonarQube servers (add/edit/remove, and view account).
+ The 'Edit project' permission is required to manage SonarQube servers (add/edit/remove, and view account).

  c.
 Build Breaker plugin integration